 }

-A few small things changed in our code, and they’re all consequential.
-Each if now asks a single question — what state are we in? — instead of stacking several flag checks together.
-The list of valid states is visible at the top of the file, in the enum itself, instead of being scattered across whatever combinations of booleans your ifs have implicitly decided are legal.
-And the entire bug class of “two contradictory flags somehow both true” is gone, because the type system literally cannot express two states at the same time.
+Three things changed.
+Each if now asks a single question — what state are we in? — instead of stacking flag checks.
+The list of valid states is visible at the top of the file, in the enum itself.
+And the entire bug class of “two contradictory flags somehow both true” is gone, because the type system cannot express two states at the same time.
+2

 The other half

 Take another look at our cleaned-up code — but this time look at the input side.
-We never touched it.
 The gameplay side got a state machine, an enum, a clean if per request.
-The input side is still doing exactly what it was on day one:
+The input side is still doing what it was on day one:

 void Update()